 Anecdotal evidence from contributors to the FaceBook discussion page indicated that many insects, including butterflies and bees suffered from excessive use of insecticides, that were and still are routinely sprayed on the island.
 The extent of these applications and their impact on the invertebrate life of island remains largely unknown.
 Furthermore, the effect of other forms of land management is equally indeterminate, for example; how does the regular and often stringent pollarding of the island’s Olive groves affect butterflies?
 What impact is urban development having?
 How is habitat fragmentation impacting on species distribution?
 What impact is climate change having?

 No doubt there are many other questions that could be asked of the factors which might negatively or positively affect the butterfly species diversity of the island.
 So, it was decided that before we could truly evaluate any of these various threats a base line survey needed to be carried out.
 Consequently, from 1st January 2021 we aim to carry out a five-year survey, culminating on 31st December 2025.
 Ultimately, we aim to publish the first comprehensive Corfu Butterfly Atlas.

 As the rationale for the Corfu Butterfly Atlas became increasingly apparent so did its purpose and with that a mechanism by which that purpose would be executed.
 Consequently, Corfu Butterfly Conservation (CBC) has come into being, its mission is to conserve the butterflies of Corfu along with their habitats on the island, so they can be enjoyed by everyone, forever.

-- Surveying the butterflies of Corfu to determine the number of species present on the island, their distribution and flight periods.
+- To survey the butterflies of Corfu and determine the number of species present on the island, their distribution, as well as their flight periods.

-- Publishing the butterfly survey results as a Corfu Butterfly Atlas.
+- To publish the butterfly survey results and the conclusions drawn from this data in the first comprehensive Corfu Butterfly Atlas.

-- Inform and advise Corfiots of their rich natural heritage and encouraging eco-tourism outside the main tourist season bringing extra revenue to Corfu.
+- To encourage eco-tourism outside the main tourist season bringing extra revenue to Corfu.